zzz-vr/ZZZsAssets/README.md

 * **Tingle** -- Thank you so much for your help in the past.
 I will miss you.
 Hope you are OK.

+* **CryptoJen** -- Thank you for your contribution of the Battle Royale sound effects.
+For and only for these sound effects, you have written permission to provide a "Special thanks to Cryptojen." for the purposes of credits for those sound effects.
+While ZZZ helps, directed, and coordinated the creation of these effects, I am willing to forego my place in the credits for them if that would allow these effects to be used by more projects.

 * **BOTDean** -- Thank you for your good work maintaining the several community oriented projects that you do.

 * **MarkDey** -- Thank you for your contributions and assistance to various community projects.